 Even before entering the building, you’ll be delighted by the festive window decorations that showcase both well-known Christmas scenes and some local Christmas flair.

-If you can, visit Monday-Saturday for the 12pm show, as you’ll be treated to a live performance on the world’s largest, functional pipe organ at the show’s conclusion.
-The 6pm show will also feature live music on Monday, Tuesday, Thursday, and Saturday.
+If shows are indeed held, visit Monday-Saturday for the 12pm show, as you’ll be treated to a live performance on the world’s largest, functional pipe organ at the show’s conclusion.
+The 6 pm show will also feature live music on Monday, Tuesday, Thursday, and Saturday.

 The Christmas Light Show runs seven days a week on every even hour from 10am-8pm from November 29 until December 31.
 Christmas concerts on the Wanamaker Organ in the center court occur from Monday-Saturday after the noon show.

 Shows will also be available online for the first time ever, along with many other holiday attractions at Macys.com/SantaLand.